ImpactInc/shc/README.md

 ## Publishing
 There is a Jenkins job to publish shc jar to nexus thirdparty url.
-To publish a shc jar, simply go to the job, click release and input the branch you want to release from and a custom version number if applicable.
+To publish a shc jar, simply go to the alpaqa-publish-shc job, click release and input the branch you want to release from and a custom version number if applicable.

 [Job Link](https://data-jenkins-ci.gcp.inf-impact.net/view/Scoring/job/alpaqa-publish-shc/)